empiricalstudygpts/EmpiricalStudy_GPTs/README.md

 their leaked expert prompts,

-the names of their jit_plugins,
+the names of their jit_plugins / knowledge files,

 the classification of the GPTs based on the components they have (0 means no tools or knowledge, 1 means only basic tools, 2 means only user-defined tools, 3 means basic tools + user-defined tools, 4 means tools + knowledge),